ekote/Build-Your-First-End-to-End-Lakehouse-Solution/README.md

 By the end of this workshop, you should be well versed in Fabric Data Integration & Data Engineering topics and capable of building an end-to-end workflow that includes ingesting, preparing, serving and operationalizing your data solution.

+# Context

+You are part of a dynamic data analytics team at a burgeoning tech startup that aims to revolutionize urban mobility and transportation analytics.
+Your goal is to harness the vast amounts of data generated from New York City's taxi and for-hire vehicle services to improve urban planning, optimize routes, predict demand, and enhance passenger safety.
+Utilizing Microsoft Fabric, your team will build a comprehensive lakehouse solution that ingests, processes, and analyzes the TLC Trip Record Data to derive actionable insights.
+By the end of this workshop, your team will have a robust lakehouse platform, designed on the principles of the medallion architecture, to support these objectives and drive innovation in urban transportation.

 # Agenda

 1. 9:00 - 9:30 - [Introduction, Set Up and Overview of Fabric Data Platform](./README.md#setup)